-Romero was martyred at Mass in 1980 by unknown assailants allied with El Salvador’s ruling regime at a time when Marxist elements in El Salvador were in the news, and when controversial forms of “liberation theology” were stirring in the Catholic Church.
+Romero was martyred at Mass in 1980 by unknown assailants allied with El Salvador’s ruling regime, at a time when Marxist elements in El Salvador were active, and when controversial forms of “liberation theology” were stirring in the Catholic Church.
 As a result, some Catholics feel an unease towards Romero, as if he was somehow a spokesman for this theology.

 After his martyrdom the political Left “made him in their image without understanding him fully, and the Right colluded.”

 What people don’t understand, said the postulator for Romero’s cause, Archbishop Vincenzo Paglia, was that Romero was not a “reformer, let alone a politician, as some have wanted to see him, exploiting his name.”
 Instead, he was a “man of God, a man of prayer, a man of obedience and love for people.”

 “Romero’s witness of martyrdom, starting from Latin America, through Pope Francis, can help the whole of America, the whole of Europe,” Archbishop Paglia told the Catholic News Agency.